A look at the eBay Logo and the History Behind the Company.

 eBay is the number one online marketplace on the planet.
+Their logo design and brand is recognized by millions of people all over the world.
 You’ll find just about anything you want on eBay, with sellers ranging from small mom and pop businesses to giant retailers such as Macy’s and Dick’s sporting goods.
 As of today, eBay boasts more than 162 million active users all over the world, with at least 800 million items listed for sale at any given time.

 eBay sprang up from one man’s vision in 1995, of a platform that would enable collectors to trade their Pez dispensers.
 It actually started as a favor that the founder, Pierre Omidyar, was working on for his girlfriend.
 As the idea began to take shape, Pierre saw the potential in it to become an international marketplace to serve both buyers’ and sellers’ needs.
 That was around September 1995.